1908 Springfield race riot: Black flight

+Many black people fled Springfield during the attacks.
+They had to escape on foot and hid in corn fields, sometimes getting onto trains, or pleading for refuge with nearby rural families.
+Mattie Hale recalled her family took people in.
+Those who returned to Springfield faced increased hostility.
+Many black people returning had no personal effects except what they managed to carry with them.
 Many refugees who fled were denied any assistance in neighboring towns, and were turned away with no provisions even after long treks.
-For example, Buffalo, about 15 miles from Springfield, posted a sign at the train station: "All niggers wanted out of town by Monday, 12 am sharp – BUFFALO SHARP SHOOTERS."
 Refugees who took trains to Jacksonville, Peoria and Sterling, were met by armed police who prevented them from getting off the train.
-When black people arrived in Greenridge and begged for food, they were "stoned out of town."
-In Gage Park, white residents threatened over 40 black refugee families with shotguns, ropes, and lynching should they try to attempt to seek shelter there.

 Such rejection brought about more deaths.
 For example, Lawrence Paine fled Springfield with his wife and three-week-old daughter.
 After the family was "denied refuge from the elements in the white towns along the route of their march, [the baby] died of exposure."

 It is uncertain how many black people permanently left the city due to the attacks.
 Many newspapers claimed that more 2,000 fled; which might have been likely during the attack and its immediate aftermath.
 It appears that most black people did return to Springfield, or were replaced by new migrants.
 Prior to the attacks, Springfield had about 2,700 black people.
 Two years later, per the 1910 US census, the black population had risen to just under 3,000.

-Those who did return, and found that they were rendered homeless, sought refuge at the state Arsenal building, joining the 300 black people who had not left the Arsenal since the attacks began.
-Some newspapers labeled the returnees as "fugitives."
+Those who did return, and found that they were rendered homeless, sought refuge at the state Arsenal building.
 At least 400 black people would live in the Arsenal building in the aftermath of the attacks, and some officials feared that "their very presence" would incite a riot.
 To prevent such incitement, the militiamen kept the doors to the armory closed, brought the residents food prepared by militia cooks, and discouraged them from leaving the building.